freespek/solarkraft/doc/case-studies/timelock/README.md

 ### Direct monitor for the `claim` method

 The [claim method](https://github.com/stellar/soroban-examples/blob/186443aab0bf8b7c2673428c38708bf38cb772ab/timelock/src/lib.rs#L93-L121) allows a user to claim the funds deposited previously into the contract, provided all conditions are fulfilled.
 Again `MustFail` predicates in the spec closely follow the assertions in the code.
-Notice that `MustSucceed` predicates allow us to separately specify two distinct happy paths for `claim`, namely when the time bound is given as `Before` and as `After`.
+Notice that `MustPass` predicates allow us to separately specify two distinct happy paths for `claim`, namely when the time bound is given as `Before` and as `After`.

 ```tla